nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 ### Case Study: Unnecessary Work

 #### Doing work and modifying the narrative of how you work must happen simultaneously

 Traffic engineer Hans Monderman’s “Shared Space”[^fn106] design principle operates on this core concept.
 Working against the conventional wisdom of urban transportation planning, Monderman improved the safety of many dangerous traffic exchanges by *removing* signs, crosswalks, and other guides for drivers, rather than adding more infrastructure.
 He frequently critiqued the narrative told by traditional street design:

 > All those signs are saying to cars, 'this is your space, and we have organized your behavior so that as long as you behave this way, nothing can happen to you’.
 That is the wrong story[^fn107]

 Monderman realized that the more static the work and context of driving seems to a driver, the more automatic and conventional their labor will become.
 Monderman instead designed spaces that required drivers and pedestrians to “negotiate for themselves, use their own brains.”
 In these spaces without obvious rules, drivers tend to drive much slower,  make eye contact with pedestrians, and negotiate a shared model which guides how they will all do the labor of traveling safely to their destination *as they are driving*.
 The conceptual labor of safe driving must occur simultaneously with the act of driving.
 Many accidents happen expressly because the driver was on “autopilot” and failed to notice something they could have avoided if they had been observing their own actions *as they happened*.
 The conventional narrative relies on hindsight to correct its assumptions  --- a strategy with deadly consequences when a car follows that narrative at 50 miles an hour.

 #### Work that modifies its own narrative is a conversation

 We can understand what counts as “simultaneous” in conceptual labor by looking at how a model of labor can accommodate the ongoing give-and-take that we expect in a conversation.
 If we identify a problem, work on it, and declare it solved, our conversation is over.
 But if the duration of our labor includes the opportunity for a meaningful response to its initial results, we open up important new narratives.

 Monderman’s work forced an in-the-moment, vital conversation between drivers and their surroundings, but we can see significant results from a much slower conversation in the rise of the “desire path” in public spaces.
 Many large universities[^fn108] have engaged students in a longterm design conversation by way of the desire paths they create as they walk between classes.
 For whatever logical choices informed the design of the original paved walkways, students often find a preferred route, cutting corners and splitting fields.
 By monitoring the emergence of desire paths, and paving the popular ones, the university has made the design process a conversation.
-Instead of declaring the paths complete when they were first opened, the model for the project `Design useful` pedestrian paths” allowed for a slow-moving dialogue between the pedestrians and designers.
+Instead of declaring the paths complete when they were first opened, the model for the project `Design useful pedestrian paths` allowed for a slow-moving dialogue between the pedestrians and designers.

 We can turn to software for a longer form of conversation.
 The industry experienced a sea change in work habits when it recognized the role of conversation in the broader narrative of how software is made.
 In 1994, A major report[^fn109] in 1994 found only a 16% success rate for software projects versus a 31% cancellation rate.
 Conditions like these led to the famous Agile Manifesto in 2001, which defined itself in opposition to the “waterfall” method used by most of the subjects in the report.
 “Waterfall” refers to the way that preparation and specification would be done up to a point before spilling over that threshold like a waterfall when the writing of usable code was authorized to begin --- work could easily be called “real programming” in a conventional narrative[^fn110].